Imagine a future where your body produces insulin and type 1 diabetes (T1D) is a distant memory.

 Drug Pipeline Created to Promote Cell Regeneration and Survival

 In 2009, JDRF partnered with the Genomics Institute of Novartis (GNF) to develop new drugs to promote the restoration and survival of insulin-producing cells.Read more

 Andrew Rakeman, Ph.D.

-Andrew Rakeman is director of discovery research.
-He focuses on islet cell regeneration and immune therapies.
+Andrew Rakeman is director of research.
+He focuses on beta cell regeneration and immunotherapies.

 Andrew Rakeman, Ph.D.